 Hard Wheat / Soft Wheat

-Hard wheat has a kernel that is smaller than soft wheat.
-It is very hard and has a higher gluten content.
-Gluten is a protein.
-It helps the dough to rise by trapping the fermentation gases that come from the added yeast.
-Conversely, wheat that is lower in gluten content doesn’t make as good a rising loaf of bread, but it still works… The important thing to know is that hard wheat has more protein content.
+Hard wheat has higher protein because it has a higher gluten content (gluten is a protein).
+Gluten helps the dough to rise by trapping the fermentation gases that come from the added yeast.
+Conversely, wheat that is lower in gluten content doesn’t make as good a rising loaf of bread, but it still works.

 Spring Wheat / Winter Wheat

 Winter wheat is planted in the fall, it grows over winter and is harvested the following summer.

 Spring wheat is planted in the spring, grows in the summer, and is harvested in the fall.